Radio operator

-A radio operator (also, formerly, wireless operator in British and Commonwealth English) is a person who is responsible for the operations of a radio system.
+A radio operator (also, formerly, a wireless operator in British and Commonwealth English) is a person who is responsible for the operations of a radio system and the technicalities in broadcasting.
 The profession of radio operator has become largely obsolete with the automation of radio-based tasks in recent decades.
 Nevertheless, radio operators are still employed in maritime and aviation fields.
 In most cases radio transmission is now only one of several tasks of a radio operator.
 In the United States, the title of Certified Radio Operator is granted to those who pass a test issued by the Society of Broadcast Engineers.